artxgj/twitter-chinese-text/cards_hanzi_words/words_curated_study_list.md

 # Curated Words Extracted From Tweets
 Read the tweets from which this curated list of words was extracted.
-For a complete list of words, check it out [here](words_tweets_stats.md)
+For a complete list of words, check it out [here](words_tweets_stats.md).

-Click or tap on the Chinese words to see they are used in twwets.
+Click or tap on the Chinese words to see they are used in tweets.

 ## Chemistry
 |  |  |